SystemsApproach/ops/provision.rst

     for managing Kubernetes running on multiple bare-metal clusters.

-We conclude this discussion by noting that while we often treat Kubernetes as though it is an industry-wide standard, it is not.
+We conclude this discussion by noting that while we often treat Kubernetes as though it is an industry-wide standard, that is not the reality.
 Each cloud provider offers its own customized version:

 * Microsoft Azure offers the Azure Kubernetes Service (AKS)
 * AWS offers the Amazon Elastic Kubernetes Service (EKS)
 * Google Cloud offers the Google Kubernetes Engine (GKE)
 * Aether edges run the Rancher-certified version of Kubernetes (RKE)

-We don't resolve this issue, which is the subject of ongoing work across the industry, but we caution that the portability of microservices across Kubernetes clusters is not as simple as the discussion might suggest.
+Although the *CNCF (Cloud Native Computing Foundation)*—the open source organization responsible for shepherding the Kubernetes project—certifies these and other versions of Kubernetes, this only establishes baseline compliance.
+Each version if free to enhance their offering beyond this baseline, and these enhancements often take the form of additional features for provisioning and controlling a Kubernetes cluster.
 Our job, at the cloud management layer, is to provide operators with a means to expose and manage this heterogeneity.
-The architectural assumption we make is that for each such variant, there is a corresponding provisioning API, with the expectation that someone is responsible for provisioning the Kubernetes cluster instantiated by that API (where that someone might be us, as just outlined in this section).
+In short, "leveling up" the provisioning APIs is the primary challenge addressed in Section 3.2.

 3.1.4 Provisioning VMs
 ~~~~~~~~~~~~~~~~~~~~~~